Azure/azure-sdk/docs/cpp/introduction.md

 ##### Sync and Async

-The C++ sdk is designed for synchronous api calls.
+The C++ SDK is designed for synchronous api calls.

 {% include requirement/MUST id="cpp-design-client-sync-api" %} provide a synchronous programming model.